 Stability of the prosthetic joint is the primary goal in choosing the position of implanted prosthesis.
 Multiple patient and surgical factors can alter the ideal position of the components.

-The overall position of the prosthetic hip replacement should ideally be in a mild degree of valgus, but should not exceed 140 degrees.
-Excessive valgus creates strain on the knee, can lengthen the leg and can lead to superior dislocation with adduction of the leg.
+The overall position of the prosthetic hip replacement should ideally be in a mild degree of valgus, but should not exceed 140°.
+Excessive valgus creates strain on the knee, can lengthen the leg, and can lead to superior dislocation with adduction of the leg.
 A hip positioned in varus can cause increased loosening and stem failure and can also lead to dislocation.

-The acetabular component should be positioned in 20 degrees of anteversion with an inclination of 45 degrees.
-Femoral component position should be in 10-15degrees of anteversion.
+The acetabular component should be positioned at 20° of anteversion with an inclination of 45°.
+Femoral component position should be in 10-15° of anteversion.
 Excessive anteversion or retroversion can lead to dislocation.

-Biologic fixation uses either porous coated metallic surface to stimulate bone ingrowth or grit blasted surface to allow bone on growth.
-Prosthesis can also be coated in hydroxyapatite, which is an osteoconductive agent.
+Biologic fixation uses either porous coated metallic surface to stimulate bone in growth or grit-blasted surface to allow bone on growth.
+The prosthesis can also be coated in hydroxyapatite, which is an osteoconductive agent.